Skip to main content

 The RCC Library's electronic resources can also be used as textbook alternatives or supplemental materials to enhance delivery of your course.
 Chapters or pages within an e-book, as well as articles from an e-journal, can be downloaded and linked to directly from the Library's collection.
 For more on linking to the Library's electronic resources, see the Linking to Electronic Resources tab on the Faculty Services and Resources site.

-To see if the Library is closed on school holidays and semester breaks, please consult the Library calendar.
+Evening class instruction available by request.
+To see if the RCC Library is closed on school holidays and semester breaks, please consult the Library Calendar.